eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/entity/entity.rst

 - **Publisher**: It acts as a factory that can create any number of DataWriters.
   See :ref:`dds_layer_publisher_publisher` for further details.

-- **Subscriber**: Is responsible for receiving the data distributed and make it available to the receiving application.
-  It also acts as a factory, being able to create any number of DataReaders.
+- **Subscriber**:  It acts as a factory that can create any number of DataReaders.
   See :ref:`dds_layer_subscriber_subscriber` for further details.

 - **Topic**: This entity fits between the publication and subscription entities and acts as a channel.